Close Menu

 Spring in Mount Cook (September – November)

 Spring in Mount Cook is a time of renewal and rebirth.
 Temperatures gradually warm, with wildflowers blooming and the landscape coming back to life.
 The days are getting longer, and the air is filled with the sound of birdsong.
-(See Also: Best Time to Visit Sonnenberg Gardens – A Perfect Season)
+(See Also: Best Time of Year to Visit Machu Pichu – The Ultimate Guide)

 Wildflower Viewing